qaissdashti/Blog_post/README.md

 <b>Acknowledgments and thanks</b>
-Thanks to AirBnb for providing the data to analyse:
+Thanks to AirBnb for providing the data to analyse.
-Seattle Airbnb da